 Is Your Organization Using AI or Machine Learning Tools?

 Source: Bloomberg Law Legal Technology Survey (2020), n=331 in-house and law firm respondents; Bloomberg Law Legal Operations & Technology Survey (2019), n=489 in-house and law firm respondents

 As one can imagine, given the amount of legal data, it can also be challenging to accurately identify and disambiguate names of persons and organizations appearing in legal documents.
 Being able to do this well is important for finding the right information.

 For example, in many instances the name of a law firm as mentioned in a legal document may not match the official name of the firm.
 The name appearing may be an informal version, a misspelling, or even an outdated name.
 Skadden Arps Slate Meagher & Flom LLP may be shortened to “Skadden Arps Slate Meagher & Flom” or just “Skadden Arps.”

 While no single method can perfectly disambiguate names all the time, NLP techniques such as named entity recognition and named entity disambiguation – two active areas of research and practice in the NLP community – can help identify the correct names and return the associated documents an attorney is looking for.

 In today’s data-rich world, litigators, transactional lawyers, and corporate counsel alike need to understand which tools and what technologies will best enable them to sift through vast amounts of data to find the one or two critical documents they need.

 Although many attorneys will never feel confident in their research, they may sleep easier knowing that their research tools are employing technologies such as NLP and machine learning to help them find that needle in the haystack they are looking for.

-Take your legal research to a higher level with Bloomberg Law’s AI-driven Brief Analyzer tool.
+Perfect your drafts by comparing them to similar documents with Bloomberg Law’s AI-driven Draft Analyzer tool.